JerryHu1994/Building-a-BlockChain/README.md

 # Building-a-BlockChain
-Python implementation of a simple BlockChain
+Python implementation of a simple BlockChain with a command-line style interaction mode.